Discrimination in our ancient texts and my frustration about it.

 Now coming to the actual point.
 This text, when I started reading I was in awe of, wow I’ll get to learn so much about the history of performing arts, a lot of wisdom, knowledge and what not.

 Yes, ofcourse this text has that (I’m still to discover, just had started reading) but what else it does have is loads of discrimination.
-I am just on the second chapter and each and every verse (even hemistich) is full of discriminating instructions.

 So, the second chapter is about how a playhouse (for the performance) should be constructed.
 There are a lot of instructions on each and every step, from selecting the soil, laying the foundation to actually building up stuff.
 There are particular time instances (asterisms) on which a particular activity should be carried out (even the measuring of the land).
 Fine till now.
 What actually started bothering me was mentions of Varnas, how their sections will be divided, what kind of material will be used for each, what kind of food offerings will be made to Brahmins(yes, they get a lot of food in this whole process of building a playhouse) while development of a section (pillar) for each Varna.
 Then they go into “purity” of the body, how a disfigured or disabled can’t be in a particular ceremony or touch the soil used to build a particular structure and the likes.